Active Sampling for MRI-based Sequential Decision Making: Methodology

 \subsubsection{Step-wise Reward Weighting with Lexicographic Ordering}

 As mentioned in Sec.~\ref{RW:MORL}, a crucial challenge in multi-objective $k$-space sampling is to jointly optimize multiple objectives without compromising performance.
 One naive solution is to respectively compute the rewards for the two tasks (here disease detection and severity quantification) and use the total reward as feedback for policy update.
-However, this ignores the natural order of these two tasks: one first detects disease presence and only if disease is present, the degree of severity is quantified, which aligns with the standard interpretation workflow of radiologists~\cite{royal2018standards}.
+However, this ignores the natural order of these two tasks: one first detects disease presence and only if disease is present, the degree of severity is quantified, which aligns with the standard interpretation workflow of radiologists~\citep{royal2018standards}.
 Following such diagnostic order, we expect the sampling framework to primarily promote disease detection performance in the early stage and focus on severity quantification in the later stage.
-Consequently, to accomplish these tasks with MORL, we formulate the process as a lexicographic ordering problem~\cite{skalse2022lexicographic}, where the order of the two objectives is fixed and the weight is dynamically adjusted by \textit{cosine interpolation}~\cite{cosineinterpolation} during the sampling process to ensure a smooth transition.
-Thus, the weighted sum reward with cosine interpolation is defined in Eq.~\ref{eq:reward}, with step-wise weights calculated via Eq.~\ref{eq:w_severity} and Eq.~\ref{eq:w_disease}:
+Consequently, to accomplish these tasks with MORL, we formulate the process as a lexicographic ordering problem~\citep{skalse2022lexicographic}, where the order of the two objectives is fixed and the weight is dynamically adjusted by \textit{cosine interpolation}~\citep{cosineinterpolation} during the sampling process to ensure a smooth transition.
+Thus, we define a step-wise weighting reward with cosine interpolation for each sample as follows:

 where $r_d$ and $r_s$ denote disease detection and severity quantification rewards, $t$ is the current step, $T$ is the total acquisition steps, and $\beta$ denotes a weight parameter which adjusts the equal weighting point.
-Here we set $\beta$ to be 0.
+Here we set $\beta$ to be $0.2$ to enable an early transition.
 The transition of the two objectives is also illustrated in Figure~\ref{fig: adaptive weight}.
-It is shown that by step-wise weighting, the reward function emphasizes the feedback of the disease detection task in the early stage and smoothly transitions to the quantification of severity.
+It is shown that by step-wise weighting, the reward function emphasizes the feedback of the disease detection task in the early stage and smoothly transitions to severity quantification.
+Different $\beta$ values enable different transition patterns, which can be adjusted based on the complexity and importance of the two optimized objectives.